 And here, thanks to the ease and flexibility of clipping masks, is my final result:

 And there we have it!
 That's the basics and essentials of working with clipping masks in Photoshop!
 For another example of how clipping masks can be used, see our Place An Image In Text tutorial.
-Or check out our Photoshop Basics section for more tutorials on essential Photoshop skills and topics!
+Or check out our Photoshop Basics section for more Photoshop tutorials!

 Get all of our Photoshop tutorials as printable PDFs!
 Download them today!